lhcb/starterkit-lessons/_episodes/06a-perf.md

 ### Stack sampling profilers

-These sample the program stack during execution (`gprof`, `linux-perf`, `google-perftools`, `igprof`), providing minimal changes to the runtime of the program.
+These sample the program stack during execution (`gprof`, `google-perftools`, `igprof`), providing minimal changes to the runtime of the program.
 These trade knoledge of every call for a representation of a normal run.

 > ## Example for sample profiling
 >